NoctemLeges/liblmayer/Readme.md

 - Supports multiple rules and customizable parameters.
 - Outputs an SVG file that visually represents the L-system after expansion.
 - Implements turtle graphics with turn angles (Delta) and line segments.
+- Tracks Branch Depth to differentiate between 'trunk' and 'leaves' in tree-like renders.

 ### Configuration File Format:
 A plain text file defining: